movingfinger/philosopher_final/README.md

 ## Introduction

 #### About This Project
-This project is about dining philosopher problem[dining_philosopher]
+This project is about [Dining Philosopher Pproblem]

 #### About Me
 Developer, Designer Be creative!!
 Currently Studying [@42SiliconValley][42]